dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/hello.gif)

-Whether it's a simple hotkey or multi-line epic, duckyScript is ready to meet all your keyboard automation needs!
+Whether it's for simple hotkeys or multi-line epic, duckyScript is ready to meet all your keyboard automation needs!

 ### SD Card Storage